RachaelOluwaseun/MAP/README.md

  | 2019  | 195,733,382|

-The graph shows a steady increase in population over the two - year period.
+The graph shows a steady increase in population over the thirteen - year period.

 # Map
 The map shows the geographical distribution of population in Nigeria for 2006 and 2019.